BenjaminTuckerInstitute/Liberty/2/7/liberty.md

 "Are not the Republicans who hold relations with men like Castelar, Parnell, and Bradlaugh guilty of internationalism?

-"Does not "Justice" number German socialistic deputies among its writers?
-Has not the "Intransigeant" published subscription lists from the socialists of Amsterdam and Rotterdam for the miners of Montceau-les-Mines?
+"Does not 'Justice' number German socialistic deputies among its writers?
+Has not the 'Intransigeant' published subscription lists from the socialists of Amsterdam and Rotterdam for the miners of Montceau-les-Mines?

 "Why, then, do they not prosecute the Legitimists, the Republicans, the Collectivists, and the Free Thinkers, and why do they reserve the thunders of the law for the Anarchism?

 "We are in the presence of a *procés de tendance*; the prosecution is against our opinions.
 The government's attorney has said that as long as there are any Anarchists left he will prosecute them.
-Well, I am going to tell you what Anarchism are."
+Well, I am going to tell you what Anarchists are."

 Gautier then explained his views, which are but the application of absolute liberty.
-His well-chosen word charmed all present and convinced tho audience in the court-room.
+His well-chosen word charmed all present and convinced the audience in the court-room.
 The studede magistrates listended with profound attention to the prisoner as he delivered the following peroration:

 "They reproach us for excusing insurrection, but are not governments guilty of the same office?
 Is there not in Paris a column commemorative of victorious insurrection?
 Is not the national festival of the Fourteenth of July the glorification of insurrection?

 "You, gentlemen, who sit at this tribunal you are insurgents, since you judge us to-day in the name of the Republic which overthrew the imperial monarchy.
 If Bazaine had been in Paris September 4, you would now be judging us in the name of the emperor.

-"On entering you deliberative chamber you will say to yourselves, gentlemen, that these fifty-two workmen, sho have been so long in prison awaiting trial, have already paid sufficiently dearly for the right to have an opinion,— the only crime which you charge upon them,— and you will hasten to restore them to their families; for to condemn is not to reply, and there is no proscription which can save a worn-cat political system.
+"On entering you deliberative chamber you will say to yourselves, gentlemen, that these fifty-two workmen, who have been so long in prison awaiting trial, have already paid sufficiently dearly for the right to have an opinion,— the only crime which you charge upon them,— and you will hasten to restore them to their families; for to condemn is not to reply, and there is no proscription which can save a worn-out political system.
 Remember that in 1871, after the wicked hecatomb of thirty-five thousand Parisians, it was thought that seals had been placed upon the tomb of assassinated socialism, and to-day socialism is stronger than ever.

 "It will not be the condemnation of these fifty-two prisoners which will kill the Anarchistic party.